Huddersfield Choral Society

 In August 2016 Huddersfield Choral Society appointed Gregory Batsleer as Choral Director.
 The team is completed by Associate Choral Director Fanny Cook, Accompanist and Assistant Chorusmaster Daniel Gordon, deputy Accompanist Malcolm Hinchcliffe and Musical Director of the youth choirs Alison North.

 The choir remains an amateur choir, with membership open to all via a brief audition while maintaining its performing commitments.

 The Huddersfield Choral Society was in partnership with the University of Huddersfield; however, this relationship ended in 2012 for funding reasons.

+Members of the Huddersfield Choral Society have drawn parallels between the 2025 film The Choral and their ensemble, as the plot of the film revolves around a 1916 performance of Edward Elgar's The Dream of Gerontius, which the Society had programmed that same year.